UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_CharacterWrapper.rst

       :type: float

+   .. attribute:: maxSlope

+      The maximum slope which the character can climb.

+      :type: float

    .. attribute:: walkDirection

       The speed and direction the character is traveling in using world coordinates.
 This should be used instead of applyMovement() to properly move the character.